Index

 Enamored

-petrichor = a pleasant smell that frequently accompanies
+petrichor = a pleasant smell that frequently accompanies the first rain after a long

 period of warm, dry weather.

-wunderkind = a person who achieves great success when
+wunderkind = a person who achieves great success when relatively young.

 Yore = of long ago or former times